Shahab Zahedi

-Career
+Club career

 Youth teams

 Shahab Zahedi joined Persepolis Youth Academy in 2013 from Paykan before joining Moghavemat Tehran F.C.
 Academy on loan.
 He played for Persepolis in the AFC Vision Asia U-21 Tehran Premier League.

 Persepolis

 Following good performances with the U21 side, Zahedi was promoted to the Persepolis first team in October 2014 by Hamid Derakhshan.
 He made his debut for Persepolis in a Hazfi Cup match against Kargar Boneh Gaz Bushehr as a substitute for Mehdi Taremi.
 He made his professional debut for the club in 1–0 loss against Saipa on 21 October 2004.
 He made five appearances in total for Persepolis in the 2014–2015 season.
 In 2015, while playing for the Persepolis youth team, Zahedi received a two-year suspension after failing a doping test.

 Machine Sazi

 On 5 January 2017, Zahedi joined Iranian football club Machine Sazi on loan for the duration of the 2016–2017 Iranian football season.
 His debut came three days later, coming off the bench in a 3–3 draw at home against Saipa FC on 8 January 2017.
 His first start came on 18 January 2017 in an away game against Gostaresh FC.
 In total he made 12 appearances for Machine Sazi who were relegated to the Azadegan league.